December 10, 2024

 Key Needs of a Healthy ZZ Plant

-• Light: Bright, indirect light is best, but they can manage in low-light spaces too.
+• Light: Bright, indirect light is best.
+But they can also manage if they only get low light too.

 1. Yellowing Leaves